AI

 Six Months with Claude Code: The Workflow Habits That Cut My Token Spend

-How to work effectively with AI coding agents like Claude Code, Cursor, and Windsurf.
-Covers the agent loop, when to delegate vs direct, context management, multi-step tasks, and the habits that separate productive agent use from expensive frustration.
+Six months with AI coding agents: when to delegate, how to manage context, and the habits that separate productive agent use from expensive frustration.

 11 March